monaeman/total_recall/README.md

 ### A. Talk about it:
 What are the things in an array called?
+The things in an array are called elements or items.

-Do Arrays guarantee those things will be in order?
+Do Arrays guarantee those things will be in order? yes Arrays guarantee that everything will be in order using index which starts from 0.

-What real-life thing could you model with an array?
+What real-life thing could you model with an array? student grades, names of people, list of songs , shopping list